Azure-Samples/azure-django-postgres-flexible-appservice/README.md

 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# Deploy Django Application with PostgreSQL via Azure Container Apps
+# Deploy Django Application with PostgreSQL via Azure App Service

 This project deploys a web application for a space travel agency using Django.
 The application can be deployed to Azure with Azure App Service using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).